 What is the iliotibial band or iliotibial tract?

 The iliotibial tract is a thick band of fibers running from your hipbone to your knee.
-This band of fibers has many different names, often refereed to as the IT band, iliotibial band, and iliotibial tract.
+This band of fibers has many different names, often referred to as the IT band, iliotibial band, and iliotibial tract.
 The IT band is attached to the knee to assist in stabilizing and moving the joint.

 It band anatomy:

 Iliotibial band syndrome (ITBS) is one of the most common overuse injuries among runners.
 It occurs when the iliotibial tract, a thick band of fibers running from your hipbone to your knee, is tightened or inflamed.
 When the IT band comes near the knee, it narrows, potentially causing rubbing to occur between the band and bone.
 When the IT band muscle isn’t working correctly, movement of the knee becomes painful.
 In this situation, a person may experience soreness, stinging, swelling, and sharp pain otherwise known as iliotibial band syndrome.
 You may have heard your doctor call the condition “iliotibial band friction syndrome” or “IT band tendonitis”, both of these terms refer to iliotibial band syndrome.